 When needing to pass mains cold water pressure across to air locked hot water supply using kitchen mixer taps: Easier than trying to find another tap and having to use a long hose which may, anyway, not fit the shape of some taps.
 Simpler than playing around with washing machine hoses.

-- Squeeze the single mixer tap outlet so that the palm of your hand covers it firmly.
+- Squeeze the single mixer tap outlet so that the palm of your hand covers

 - Turn on the hot, then the cold, (this order is important to prevent confined mains pressure from forcing your hand away from the tap outlet).
 The cold supply, now unable to exit from the hand blocked tap outlet, will instead flow across to the hot water pipe causing a backflow in the hot water system, clearing the airlock.